luvomgulwa/gk_web_automation/README.md

 - **modules**: Classes from this directory contain logic and assertions from the page objects
 - **pages**: Classes from this directory deal with web elements and interaction with the browser
 - **utils**: Classes from here provide common resuable functionality across the framework
+- **GK_Tests**: This class contains the actual method tests annotated with testng's @Test

+Please note: the results of the tests after execution can be found on \gk_web_automation\build\reports